-Ingredients for one tart: For the pastry:250 g plain flour (Italian “tipo 2”)250 g sheep’s milk ricotta150 g butter1 pinch of salt *** For the filling:4-5 average size potato1 yellow bell pepper1 red bell pepper150 g fresh pecorino cheese50 g aged pecorino cheese1 clove of garlic50 ml extra virgin olive oil2-3 tbsp Peperotta2 tbsp milk salt and pepper
+Ingredients for one tart:250 g plain flour (Italian “tipo 2”)250 g sheep’s milk ricotta150 g butter1 pinch of salt4-5 average size potato1 yellow bell pepper1 red bell pepper150 g fresh pecorino cheese50 g aged pecorino cheese1 clove of garlic50 ml extra virgin olive oil2-3 tbsp Peperotta2 tbsp milk salt and pepper

 Put the flour, ricotta, softened butter in pieces (take it out of the fridge at least 20 minutes before) and salt in a bowl.
 Mix them together with your hands until you obtain a ball of dough, then put in the fridge to rest for about half an hour, covered with a cotton cloth.

 In the meanwhile, wash and clean the peppers, removing the seeds and internal membranes, and then cut them into small pieces.
 Wash and peel the potatoes, then cut them into small pieces.
 Put the vegetables in a large, heavy-bottomed frying pan with the oil and the whole clove of garlic; cook for roughly 20 minutes over a moderate heat, stirring from time to time so they don’t stick.
 Season with salt and pepper and, when the vegetables are cooked, remove the garlic and leave to cool.
 Then tip them into a bowl with the Peperotta and stir.